chapinhall/empec/README.md

 8. Update the data file name (cps_000XX) in the `settings--profile.R`
 9. Run the code

-When ACS 1-year or 5-year is released:
+To update with new ACS 1-year or 5-year:

 1. Assign new year to `base_year` or `acs5_year` in the `settings--profile.R`
 2. Run the code

+The default income threshold value is the FPL, and is updated in this repository regularly.
+For the states using other income thresholds, such as state median income, would need to update the `custom_income_thresh` values in `settings--profile.R`.

 # Data Sources and their Uses